How to Put On a Condom (Like a Boss)

 1. Take the Condom off Immediately after Ejaculation

-As soon as you splooge, your condom effectively becomes a bag of baby ingredients just waiting to leak.
-And it WILL leak if you’re not careful.
-You have less than a minute after ejaculating before your dong starts to dwindle.
-That will loosen the seal of the condom and unleash the floodgates.
+As soon as you splooge, your condom becomes a bag of baby ingredients just waiting to leak.
+You have less than a minute after ejaculating before your dong starts to dwindle and loosen the seal of the condom.

-The moment the curtain falls on your orgasm, take the condom off while kneeling or standing so the fluids don’t escape.
+The moment the curtain falls on your orgasm, take the condom off while kneeling or standing.
 If your partner wants more, go back in with your fingers or your mouth until you’re hard again.
 Then, get a NEW condom.

 Never reuse an old condom.
 That’s super gross.